CGAL/cgal-web/_posts/2025-12-31-Frechet_distance.md

 <br>
 <h3>New Package: dD Fréchet Distance</h3>

-<p>This new package provides the means to compute a bounded approximation of the Fréchet distance between
+<p>This new package provides the means to compute an approximation of the Fréchet distance between
+two polylines that is guaranteed to be within an arbitrarily small, user-provided bound.
-two polylines, as well as a near neighbor data structure for polylines under the Fréchet distance, both in d-dimensional Euclidean space.</p>
+In addition, a near neighbor data structure for polylines under the Fréchet distance is offered.
+These functionalities are provided for polylines in any dimension.</p>

 <p>The following code snippet demonstrates how to compute the Fréchet distance between
-two polylines, with a maximal error of 0.000001 to the exact distance:</p>
+two polylines, with a maximal additive error of 0.000001 to the exact distance:</p>

 ```cpp
   std::vector<Point> pA, pB;